rickwassing/cicada-develop/docs/overview-interface.rst

 Settings Panel
 ==============

-The settings panel lists all display options for each data type, which are acceleration, light and temperature in this example, and can be used to delete entire groups of annotation types and events with the same label.
+The settings panel lists all display options for each data type, which are 'acceleration', 'light' and 'temperature' in this example, and can be used to delete groups of annotation types and events with the same label.

 .. figure:: images/overview-interface-6.png
     :align: center
     :width: 360px

-    **Settings Panel.** The display settings for each data type can be changed in panels identified by (1) and (2); which correspond to acceleration, light and temperature in our example (see :ref:`below <overview-interface-display-settings>` for details).
+    **Settings Panel.** The display settings for each data type can be changed in panels identified by (1) and (2); which correspond to 'acceleration', 'light' and 'temperature' in our example (see :ref:`below <overview-interface-display-settings>` for details).
 Change the order of the data axes with the '^' (up) and 'v' (down) buttons (3).
-When applicable, the annotation of epochs can be deleted in panel (4), the sleep windows can be manually edited or deleted in panel (5, see :ref:`below <overview-interface-edit-sleep-window>` for details), and entire groups of events with the same label can be deleted in panel (6).
+If applicable, the annotation of epochs can be deleted in panel (4), the sleep windows can be manually edited or deleted in panel (5, see :ref:`below <overview-interface-edit-sleep-window>` for details), and entire groups of events with the same label can be deleted in panel (6).

 .. _overview-interface-display-settings: